Trump spreads claim that Clinton's 'mentor' was 'KKK member'

 Washington (CNN)Donald Trump on Saturday pushed back against Hillary Clinton's efforts to link him to the Ku Klux Klan.

 The Republican nominee retweeted a supporter's post that the Democratic nominee "said a KKK member was her mentor."
+And speaking later in Des Moines, Iowa, he dredged up Clinton's use of the term "super predators" in the 1990s to argue that he, not Clinton, offered African-Americans the best choice for president.

-The retweet caps a week of increasingly ugly and racially charged accusations between the two leading presidential candidates.
+Trump's retweet and his latest appeals to black voters capped off a week of increasingly ugly and racially charged accusations between the two leading presidential candidates, during which Trump called Clinton a "bigot" and the Democratic nominee charged that Trump's campaign was built on "prejudice and paranoia" while also tying him to the KKK.

 "@DiamondandSilk: Crooked Hillary getting desperate.
-On TV bashing Trump. @CNN, she forgot how she said a KKK member was her mentor," he tweeted Saturday.
+On TV bashing Trump. @CNN, she forgot how she said a KKK member was her mentor," Trump tweeted Saturday.

-It is unclear whom Lynette Hardaway and Rochelle Richardson -- better known as Diamond and Silk, two African-American North Carolina-based sisters supporting Trump -- was referring to.
+Lynette Hardaway and Rochelle Richardson -- better known as Diamond and Silk, two African-American sisters supporting Trump who frequently speak at his rallies -- confirmed to CNN that the tweet referred to the late West Virginia Sen. Robert Byrd, a former KKK member whom Clinton mourned in 2010 as "a true American original, my friend and mentor."

+"Donald J. Trump can't help who embraces his campaign but Hillary Clinton could've helped who she embraced," the duo said in a statement to CNN.

-A Trump spokesman, Jason Miller, declined to comment, and messages left with Clinton's campaign, as well as Diamond and Silk, were not returned.
+A Trump spokesman, Jason Miller, declined to comment, and a message left with Clinton's campaign was not returned.

-But upon the 2010 death of West Virginia Democratic Sen. Robert Byrd -- who was a local KKK member in the early 1940s -- Clinton mourned him as "a true American original, my friend and mentor."

 Trump's surrogates in recent days have pointed to Clinton's relationship with Byrd in response to accusations that Trump's campaign stokes racial tensions.